Skip to main content

 Major£500

-Fee to remove a condition of registration
+Remove a condition of registration

 F. Reportable Incidents

-• Outbreak of any infectious disease;
+• The outbreak of any infectious disease

 • Notification of offences